maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

     ## y_Intercept     6.60      7.44    -8.49    21.23       4338 1.00
     ##
     ## Family Specific Parameters:
     ##         Estimate Est.Error l-95% CI u-95% CI Eff.Sample Rhat
     ## sigma_x    23.63      2.81    18.96    29.89       4256 1.00
     ## sigma_y    47.20      5.49    37.76    59.37       4506 1.00
+    ##
+    ## Residual Correlations:
+    ##             Estimate Est.Error l-95% CI u-95% CI Eff.Sample Rhat
     ## rescor(x,y)    -0.61      0.11    -0.78    -0.37       4369 1.00
     ##
     ## Samples were drawn using sampling(NUTS).
 For each parameter, Eff.Sample
     ## is a crude measure of effective sample size, and Rhat is the potential
     ## scale reduction factor on split chains (at convergence, Rhat = 1).

+And the correlation estimate is -.6.
 As it turns out, `data = x.noisy` + `family = gaussian` in `brm()` failed us just like Pearson's correlation failed us.
 Time to leave failure behind.

 ### Now with Student's *t*.

 Before we jump into using `family = student`, we should talk a bit about *ν*.
 This is our new parameter which is silently fixed to infinity when we use the Gaussian likelihood. *ν* is bound at zero but, as discussed in Baez-Ortega's blog, is somewhat nonsensical for values below 1.
-As it turns out, *ν* is constrained to be equal tp or greater than 1 in brms.
+As it turns out, *ν* is constrained to be equal to or greater than 1 in brms.
 The [Stan team currently recommends the gamma(2, 0.1) prior for *ν*](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations), which is also the current brms default.
 This is what that prior looks like:

 ``` r
 ggplot(data = tibble(x = seq(from = 0, to = 120, by = .5)),